feature-engine/feature_engine/docs/index.rst

 Scikit-learn Wrapper:
 ~~~~~~~~~~~~~~~~~~~~~

--  :doc:`wrappers/Wrapper`: executes Scikit-learn various transformers only on the selected subset of features
+-  :doc:`wrappers/Wrapper`: applies Scikit-learn transformers to a selected subset of features

 Mathematical Combination:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 -  :doc:`creation/MathematicalCombination`: creates new variables by combining features with mathematical operations
--  :doc:`creation/CombineWithReferenceFeature`: creates variables with reference features through mathematical operations
+-  :doc:`creation/CombineWithReferenceFeature`: combines variables with reference features through mathematical operations
 -  :doc:`creation/CyclicalTransformer`: creates variables using sine and cosine, suitable for cyclical features

 Feature Selection:
 ~~~~~~~~~~~~~~~~~~

-- :doc:`selection/DropFeatures`: drops a subset of variables from a dataframe
+- :doc:`selection/DropFeatures`: drops an arbitrary subset of variables from a dataframe
 - :doc:`selection/DropConstantFeatures`: drops constant and quasi-constant variables from a dataframe
 - :doc:`selection/DropDuplicateFeatures`: drops duplicated variables from a dataframe
 - :doc:`selection/DropCorrelatedFeatures`: drops correlated variables from a dataframe